SumikaNya

 npm i -g sharp # Install sharp

-Since the workflow uses unzip for decompression, you need to confirm whether unzip is installed on the server; otherwise, it will report an error.
+Since the workflow uses unzip for decompression, you need to confirm whether the server has unzip installed; otherwise, it will report an error.

 # Update packages and install unzip